-In this manuscript, we report on the creation of a novel quantum gas mixture, consisting of overlapping BECs of $^{7}$Li and $^{133}$Cs.
-We use a sequential loading method to prepare Li and Cs atoms in separate optical dipole traps (ODTs).
-Subsequently, Li is transferred to the Cs trap, followed by evaporation and sympathetic cooling in the presence of an external magnetic field of 886~G. This process results in the formation of dual-species BECs comprising $6.0\times10^3$ Li atoms in the $\vert F=1, m_F=0\rangle$ state and $1.5\times10^4$ Cs atoms in the $\vert F=3, m_F=3\rangle$ state.
+In this paper, we report on the creation of a quantum gas mixture, consisting of overlapping BECs of $^{7}$Li and $^{133}$Cs.
+In the production process, we use a sequential loading method to prepare ultracold Li and Cs atoms in separate optical dipole traps (ODTs).
+Subsequently, Li is transferred to the Cs trap, followed by evaporation and sympathetic cooling in the presence of an external magnetic field of 886~G. This process results in the formation of dual-species BECs composed of $6.0\times10^3$ Li atoms in the $\vert F=1, m_F=0\rangle$ state and $1.5\times10^4$ Cs atoms in the $\vert F=3, m_F=3\rangle$ state.

-The rest of this manuscript is organized as follows: Section~\ref{mixture_preparation} outlines the experimental methods for preparing ultracold Li and Cs atoms.
+The rest of this paper is organized as follows: Section~\ref{mixture_preparation} outlines the experimental methods for preparing ultracold Li and Cs atoms.
 Section~\ref{ODTs} provides details on the far-detuned optical dipole traps in this work and discusses their roles in creating dual-species BECs.
-Section~\ref{Evap and Merging} describes our technique for merging and evaporating Li and Cs atoms.
+Section~\ref{Evap_and_Merging} describes our technique for merging and evaporating Li and Cs atoms.
 Section~\ref{sympathetic_cooling} covers the sympathetic cooling and the final evaporation procedure.
-We report our observation of dual-species Li-Cs BECs in Sec.\ref{BEC}, and finally, we summarize our work in Sec.\ref{conclusion}.
+We report our observation of dual-species Li-Cs BECs in Sec.\ref{BEC}, and finally, we summarize our paper in Sec.\ref{conclusion}.